tonyngmk/msba_bot/README.md

 <br></br>
 <font size = 5>Chatbot Assignment</font>

----

 # MSBA Telegram Bot
 Search `@MSBA_NTU_Bot` in Telegram.

 **Highlights in Project:**
-- Using Python programming language as backend for Telegram chatbot
+- Using a full programming language (Python) as backend for Telegram chatbot
 - Seamlessly adding fields of data as rows to Google Sheets
 - Capable of uploading user's attachment to Google Drive
 - Able to send images and text to replicate a full website